Harshu1820/real-time-data-monitoring-dashboard/README.md

-# Real-Time Data Monitoring and Visualization System
+# DizzBoard – Real-Time Data Monitoring and Visualization System

 ## 🚀 Overview
 This project focuses on the design and development of a real-time data monitoring and visualization system using Streamlit.
 It enables efficient tracking, analysis, and visualization of system data in real time.